 - an original letter from your doctor documenting the immunization as well as the day, month, and year it was given (Terms such as “up-to- date,” “complete,” “adequate,” etc. cannot be accepted as proof of immunization).

 - The following UALR Student Immunization form, completed and signed by your doctor.

 There are certain conditions under which an individual should not receive the MMR vaccine(s).
 See “Conditions” on the UALR Immunization Form.
 If any of the conditions apply to you, a physician must indicate which conditions(s) apply, sign, date, and complete the bottom section of the form.

 In lieu of proof of immunization, an individual may provide documented evidence of immunity by submitting serological test results which reveal immunity to measles, mumps, and rubella.
-A copy of the test results will be submitted to the Arkansas Department of Health for approval of exemption.
-Call UALR Health Services at 501-569-3188 for more information.
+Health Services provides this lab at a cost of $42.

 NOTE: If you need #2 MMRs, you must wait 30 days between the vaccines.